Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 Helping hoarders reduce the risk of fire – top tips

-If you store large amounts of possessions in and around your home, you can help keep yourself safe from fire by following the advice below.
-Our ‘top tips’ are small, simple steps that can easily be included in your regular weekly/daily clearance sessions.
+If you store large amounts of possessions in and around your home, you can help keep yourself safe from fire by following these simple steps:

-• Make sure you have a working smoke alarm and test it as part of your regular clearance sessions.
-You can contact your local fire service for advice.
+- Make sure you have a working smoke alarm on every floor and test it regularly.

-• In the event of a fire, do not attempt to put it out yourself – leave your home straight away and call the fire brigade once you are safely outside.
-Do not stop on your way out to collect possessions and do not go back inside once you have escaped.
+- In the event of a fire, do not attempt to put it out yourself.
+Do not stop to collect possessions and do not go back inside once you have escaped.

 HFRS Position Statement - Hoarding